 William: “That’s why it’s okay.”

 What are some of your favorite ways to see love expressed?
 Do you have any favorite onscreen romantic declarations?
-Have you seen any of these films?If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Have you seen any of these films?Pin this article to read later!
+And make sure to follow us on Pinterest.